Burn2-0/north-burnistan/Talia/September.md

 > Planning Meeting topic disruptions: On 5/19/24 Talia made multiple meeting topic requests to demand meeting focus of her choice which was the recent ban of DJ Puddles and to bring up an older ban on Shendara Destiny.

 No mention of Shen.
-My "Demands" were because I was consistently being ignored, and I had been rationed to a single agenda point per week.
+My "Demands" were because I was consistently being ignored, and I had been rationed to a single agenda point per meet.
 I didn't bring up any more than I had been rationed to and then had had ignored.

+Note: I have been limited in exactly how much I can self-express... how does that play with radical self-expression, Inclusivity, participation, etc. ?

+This point of my ban is because I self expressed and tried to participate too much.

 ---

 > [2024/05/19 09:07]  Talia Tokugawa: I would like to add my want for the agenda point about needing more info about puddles ban that was truncated at the end of last weeks meeting resumed..
 And I would like my agenda Point that I had submitted for thursdays meeting that besides the automated response has not been acknowledged...
 That was Triage Survey... which I realised earlier today was the FL from FLAME.
 And I'd quite like to know why my agenda point submitted for today has not been acknowledged...
 That one was asking plan and simple if there was actually any point in my trying to submit them...
 And that is my not bringing up the other agenda point not of my submission which I am fairly certain is definitely the least pleasant on that sits there ignored in the pool of unwanted agenda points.
 Oh and Poll.
+>
 > ...
+>
 > Talia Tokugawa: I can add more if you want... but that is just the ones I've had missed for my ration of one per meet
+>
 > ...
+>
 > [2024/05/19 09:08]  Leondra Larsson: so your topic is a triage survey, Tallia?
+>
 > [2024/05/19 09:09]  Talia Tokugawa: No..
 My TOPICS...
 More info about puddles.. cut short last sunday
+>
 > [2024/05/19 09:09]  Talia Tokugawa: then triage survey the topic ignored for thursday
+>
 > [2024/05/19 09:09]  Leondra Larsson: more about Puddles? then?
+>
 > [2024/05/19 09:09]  Leondra Larsson: ok
+>
 > ...
+>
 > [2024/05/19 09:09]  Talia Tokugawa: then todays topic is should I even bother attempting to add agenda points when they get ignored...

 ---